 Or who stretched the line upon it?

 To what were its foundations (eden) fastened?
 (On what have its sockets been sunk?)
 YLT

 — Job 38:4-6

-The above word translated "foundations" in the above verse, is "eden" in Hebrew, not to be confused with Eden as in the garden of Eden.
-The two words sound the same but are spelled differently.
-This particular word could be more accurately translated sockets as did Robert Young in his literal translation of the Bible.
-Why this is significant is because it connects creation language with temple building language considering that this Hebrew word for a socket is used a total of 39 times in Scripture.
-37 of them are in reference to the construction of the Tabernacle.
-One mention of this word is in the above portion of Job that discusses the creation account and the only other mention of this word is in the book of Song of Solomon when the Shulamite is describing her lover which is primarily about an intimate relationship.
+The above word translated "foundations" in the above verse is "eden" in Hebrew, not to be confused with Eden as in the garden of Eden.
+The two words sound the same but spelled differently.
+This particular word could be more accurately translated "sockets," as did Robert Young in his literal translation of the Bible.
+Why this is significant is because it connects creation language with temple building language, considering that this Hebrew word for a socket is used a total of 39 times in Scripture.
+Thirty-seven of them are about the construction of the Tabernacle.
+One mention of this word is in the above portion of Job that discusses the creation account, and the only other mention of this word is in the book of Song of Solomon when the Shulamite is describing her lover, who is primarily about an intimate relationship.